St. Gabriel's High School

 St. Gabriel's High School (abbreviated SGHS) is an educational institution located in Kazipet, in Warangal district of Telangana, India.
 It was established in 1955 by the late Rev. Bro.
 Vincent.
 The school is a Montfortian Institution.

 History

-St. Gabriel's High School, Kazipet (Co-Education) is a Minority institution, Established by 'The Brothers of St. Gabriel Educational Society' in June 1955.
+St. Gabriel's High School, Kazipet (Co-Education) is a minority institution, Established by 'The Brothers of St. Gabriel Educational Society' in June 1955.
 It is recognised by the Government of Telangana and runs classes from L.K.G. to X. It prepares students for S.S.C.
 Examination through English Medium.

-The Society of the Montfort Brothers of St. Gabriel was founded by St. Louis Marie Grignion de Montfort (1673-1716) a Frenchman, for the education of Children and youth especially of the poor sections.
-The Society's priorities in education are not only academic excellence but also formation of the youth in discipline, hardwork, moral sensitivity to the rights and needs of others and religious tolerance.
-The students and their teachers are expected to imbibe the spirit of the Society and make these priorities their own.
+The Society of the Montfort Brothers of St. Gabriel was founded by St. Louis Marie Grignion de Montfort (1673-1716), a Frenchman, for the education of children and youth, especially of poorer families.

-It has dedicated and highly qualified teachers with a blend of experience and youth.
-The Institution has good reputation and excellent and consistent growth records.